Hypermobility and EDS: What is the best diet?

 • IBS: Current evidence would suggest that up to 62% of patients with Hypermbobile EDS (HEDS) suffer from irritable bowel syndrome (IBS).
 However, despite the recognition of the presence of IBS in those with hypermobility, this overlapping group has not been especially characterized, meaning patients with Hypermobility and Ehlers-Danlos Syndrome have been managed in a similar way to those with IBS alone.
 One study found that nearly all subjects (98%) with hypermobility spectrum disorder met the criteria for Adult Functional Gastrointestinal Disorders, and when we take this into account, the idea of finding the best diet for hypermobility starts to look a lot more complicated.

 • Dyspepsia: Also known as indigestion, refers to discomfort or pain that occurs in the upper abdomen, often after eating or drinking.
 In one study of 62 functional dyspepsia patients, it was found that hypermobility was diagnosed in 55% of them.
-Dyspepsia, as a whole, is very unpleasant, which can often contribute to certain negative behavioural changes around food, with many beginning to eat less and less to avoid symptoms.
+Dyspepsia, as a whole, is very unpleasant and can often contribute to certain negative behavioural changes around food, with many beginning to eat less and less to avoid symptoms.

 Living with EDS or Hypermobility Spectrum Disorder (HSD) often comes with a barrage of unsolicited advice, often including the idea of a specific EDS diet, However, it’s so important to dispel this myth, in order that we can avoid the potential hard that awaits this terrible advice!